CodeAmoherom/MochiMochi/README.md

 - Use slash commands for seamless interaction
 - Add more conversations to `conversations.js` to expand the bot's repertoire

+## About the Branches
+ - main Branch - The basic version of Mochi Mochi
+ - CHatGPTIntrogation - The version of Mochi Mochi that has the gpt-3.5-turbo API from OpenAI API

 ## Running the Bot in Replit

 MochiMochi is designed to run in [Replit](https://replit.com/) for easy setup and deployment.
 Follow these steps to get started: